ujuadimora-dev/mildew-detection-in-cherry-leaves/README.md

 ### Model Compilation

 - **Loss**: A loss function is a function that compares the target and predicted output values; measures how well the neural network models the training data.
-When training, we aim to minimize this loss between the predicted and target outputs. `categorical_crossentropy` (also called Softmax Loss.
-It is a Softmax activation plus a Cross-Entropy loss) was used since the problem has been treated as multiclass classification.
-See [Hypothesis 2](#Hypothesis-2) for more details.
+When training, we aim to minimize this loss between the predicted and target outputs.

-- **Optimizer**: An optimizer is a function or algorithm that is created and used for neural network attribute modification (i.e., weights, learning rates) for the purpose of speeding up convergence while minimizing loss and maximizing accuracy. `adam` was chosen going through the trial and error phase.
+- **Optimizer**: An optimizer is a function or algorithm that is created and used for neural network attribute modification (i.e., weights, learning rates) for the purpose of speeding up convergence while minimizing loss and maximizing accuracy.

 - **Metrics**: `accuracy` Calculates how often predictions equal labels.
 This metric creates two local variables, total and count that are used to compute the frequency with which `y_pred` matches `y_true`.